What Quality Control Inspectors Do

 The following are examples of types of quality control inspectors:

 Inspectors mark, tag, or note problems.
 They may reject defective items outright, send them for repair, or fix minor problems themselves.
 If the product is acceptable, the inspector certifies it.
-Inspectors may further specialize:
+Inspectors may further specialize in the following jobs:

 - Materials inspectors check products by sight, sound, or feel to locate imperfections such as cuts, scratches, missing pieces, or crooked seams.